 About CAMC

-The Centre for Arts, Memory and Communities (CAMC) is one of three centres in the Faculty of Arts and Humanities at Coventry.
-Led by Professor Patricia Phillippy, CAMC is home to a vibrant research culture that weaves together three strands of scholarship: Critical Practices, Cultural Memory and Well-being and the Arts.
+The Centre for Arts, Memory and Communities (CAMC), launched in 2019, is home to a vibrant research culture that weaves together three strands of collaborative and interconnected scholarship: Critical Practices, Cultural Memory and Well-being and the Arts.

 • Curatorial Studies